kikmenow/freetextsearch/README.md

 Remember to prune docker when you're happy! <sub><sup>(This can also be done when you're sad.)</sup></sub>

 ## Limitations
 - Started to find limitations with using postgres free text search.
-Some words it just doesn't want to pick up.
-I did investigate, and it seemed like I could fix it by changing the postgres full text search setting to 'simple'.
-Unfortunately, I had no joy with this.
+In decided some words in the free text documents are 'stop words'.
+However, they weren't interesting words anyway

 ## Thank you
-Thanks for setting my a great challenge with enough flexibility to allow me to put a lot of effort in.
 I had a lot of fun building this service from the ground up.
 I hope you find it demonstrates not only aptitude but passion.